You can see how it is possible to turn young people's lives around and give them self confidence, self worth and self esteem.HRH The Prince of Wales

 Our personal development programmes give vulnerable young people the practical support needed to boost their confidence and skills and stabilise their lives.

-We also help disadvantaged young people to develop the skills they need to get a job or start their own business.
+We also help disadvantaged young people to develop the skills they need to get a job or start their own business - even giving them the opportunity to sell their products through Tomorrow's Store, our new online retail site packed with original gifts created by the innovative young entrepreneurs we've supported through our Enterprise programme.

-As well as our dedicated team of staff, our programmes are supported by more than 6,000 volunteers.
+As well as our dedicated team of staff, our programmes are supported by more than 9,000 volunteers and secondees.
 We have more than 1,200 operational and strategic partners including schools and FE colleges, the Fire Service, the Police Service and the Armed Forces.

 As the UK's leading youth charity, we need to raise more than £1 million each week to continue our vital work.
 We achieve this through the committed support of our partners in the public and private sector.